adesigns/calendar-bundle/README.md

 Installation
 ------------

 Before installing, please note that this bundle has a dependency on the [FOSJsRouting](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) bundle to expose the calendar AJAX event loader route.
+Please ensure that the FOSJsRouting bundle is installed and configured before continuing.

 ### Through Composer (Symfony 2.1+):